h12w/gspec/DESIGN.md

 The critical point is the state variables related to test scheduling.
 There has to be a way to guide the test along a path from the root down to a certain leaf.
-The path has to be stored somewhare and should not be shared between test cases.
+The path has to be stored somewhere and should not be shared between test cases.
 Thus, scheduling related variables have to be passed into the goroutine function (RootFunc) as an argument (g of type G). e.g.